 1 Project Name SJC - Meals on Wheels Program

 Target Area Urban County

 Goals Supported Public Services

 Needs Addressed Public Services

 Funding CDBG: \$26,874

-Description A mandated program by the Older American Act, designed so meal recipients have a package of five meals delivered once a week.
+Description A mandated program by the Older American Act, designed so meal recipients

+have a package of five meals delivered once a week.

-Target Date 6/30/2018
+Target Date

+Estimate the

-Estimate the number and type of families that will benefit from the proposed activities 500 Seniors
+number and type

+of families that will benefit from

-Location Description Mobile Meals on Wheels Program throughout County
+the proposed

+activities

+Location

+Description

 Planned Activities Delivery of meals to seniors who are not able to get out of their homes.

 2 Project Name SJC - Fair Housing

 Target Area Urban County

 Goals Supported Fair Housing

+Needs Addressed Fair Housing

+Funding CDBG: \$35,796

+Description Provision of fair housing services to ensure low income renters and buyers are treated fairly and correctly in the housing market.

+Target Date

+Estimate the

+number and type

+of families that will benefit from

+the proposed

+activities

+Location

+Description